 A pesto pasta salad is the perfect picnic dish but I always hate how after a couple hours the basil turns an unappealing brown-ish green.
 I’ve tried a few tricks at keeping pesto green, but the two that have worked best are 1) tossing room temperature pasta with the pesto and 2) adding spinach in the pesto.
 A handful of spinach keeps the pesto vibrant and green but does not detract from the basil flavor.
 In fact, I doubt anyone can tell there is spinach in the recipe!
 I added peas because fresh peas seem to be everywhere lately and I love the combination of orecchiette and peas.
 The dill and mint add even more freshness and brightness to the pasta.
 Finally, I add one of my favorite cheeses, French feta, which is creamier and milder than Greek feta.

-Cook the pasta according to ingredients on the box with well salted pasta water.
+- Cook the pasta according to ingredients on the box with well salted pasta water.
 Drain the pasta and spread in an even layer on a baking sheet and drizzle with extra virgin olive oil to prevent the pasta from sticking together.
 Allow the pasta to cool entirely.

-To prepare the pesto, place the garlic clove in a food processer and mince.
+- To prepare the pesto, place the garlic clove in a food processer and mince.
 Add the spinach and basil and pine nuts and pulse several times.
 Stream in the oil while leaving the food processer on until it blends into a smooth pesto.